 The transmission may well be one of the most complicated and important

-manual.
-The transmission's primary function is to transmit the rotation of the
+components of your vehicle.
+Its primary function is to transmit the rotation of the

 engine’s crankshaft to the wheels.
 It also controls the levels of power and speed